globalia/laravel-scout-mysql/README.md

 Instead of using the "Laravel\Scout\Searchable" trait, use this "Globalia\LaravelScoutMysql\Models\Concerns\HasSearchIndex"

-Now you can use Laravel Scout as described in the [official documentation](https://laravel.com/docs/5.4/scout)
+otherwise you can use Laravel Scout as described in the [official documentation](https://laravel.com/docs/5.4/scout)

 ## Credits